shrudra/WP-Simple-Author-Box/README.txt

 === Contributing ===

 Your contributions are highly encouraged and greatly appreciated!
-I'm always delighted to receive feedback or pull requests on GitHub 😊.
+I'm always delighted to receive feedback or pull requests on GitHub .

-# License
 License: GPLv3.0